'Safe Barriers Save Lives’ Backyard Pool Safety Campaign

-Evidence suggests that a large number of drowning deaths in pools are as a result of fencing that is faulty or non-compliant with Australian Standards.
+While pool and spa barriers can be effective in reducing the risk of drowning incidents, evidence suggests that a large number of drowning deaths are the result of barriers that are faulty, or non-compliant with Australian standards.

-Kidsafe Victoria has partnered with a number of stakeholders to encourage all pool owners to check the safety of their pool fences and surrounding areas before their child does.
-For more information and to access the campaign resources, including the online home pool safety assessment app, please click on the links below and in the menu to the left.
+For more information and to access the campaign resources, including the online home pool safety assessment app, please click on the links below and the menu items to the left.